ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 If `batch` has not been enabled, the tag MAY be included on only one of the messages in the response.

-When a client sends a message to itself, the server MUST NOT include the label tag, except for any `echo-message` acknowledgment.
+When a client sends a message to itself, the server MUST NOT include the label tag, except for any acknowledgment sent with the [`echo-message`](/specs/extensions/echo-message-3.2.html) mechanism.
 This is because the delivered message is not a response, but a side effect.

 #### Tag value